01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 28 – The prime minister of Pakistan imposes an Islamic legal system based on the Koran.

-03 – A Swissair plane flying from New York to Geneva crashes in the sea off the coast of Nova Scotia just over an hour after taking off.
+03 – Swissair Flight 111 from New York to Geneva crashes in the sea off the coast of Nova Scotia just over an hour after taking off.
 All 229 people on board the McDonnell Douglas MD-11 aircraft are killed.

 10 – Gary Glitter appears in court on child pornography charges.